Spaniards: Middle Ages

 In 1469 the marriage of Ferdinand of Aragon and Isabella of Castile signaled a joining of forces to attack and conquer the Emirate of Granada.
 The King and Queen convinced the Pope to declare their war a crusade.
-The Christians were successful and finally, in January 1492, after a long siege, the Moorish sultan Muhammad XII surrendered the fortress palace, the renowned Alhambra.
+The Christians were successful and finally, in January 1492, after a long siege, the Moorish sultan Muhammad XI surrendered the fortress palace, the renowned Alhambra.

 Spain conquered the Canary Islands between 1402 and 1496.
 Their indigenous Berber population, the Guanches, were gradually absorbed by intermarrying with Spanish settlers.

 Spanish conquest of the Iberian part of Navarre was begun by Ferdinand II of Aragon and completed by Charles V. The series of military campaigns extended from 1512 to 1524, while the war lasted until 1528 in the Navarre to the north of the Pyrenees.
 Between 1568 and 1571, Charles V armies fought and defeated a general insurrection of the Muslims of the mountains of Granada.
-Charles V then ordered the expulsion of up to 80,000 Granadans from the province and their dispersal throughout Spain.
+Charles V then ordered the expulsion of up to 80,000 people from Granada and their dispersal throughout Spain.

 The union of the Christian kingdoms of Castile and Aragon as well as the conquest of Granada, Navarre and the Canary Islands led to the formation of the Spanish state as known today.
 This allowed for the development of a Spanish identity based on the Spanish language and a local form of Catholicism.
 This gradually developed in a territory that remained culturally, linguistically and religiously very diverse.

 A majority of Jews were forcibly converted to Catholicism during the 14th and 15th centuries and those remaining were expelled from Spain in 1492.
-The open practice of Islam by Spain's sizeable Mudejar population was similarly outlawed.
-Furthermore, between 1609 and 1614, a significant number of Moriscos— (Muslims who had been baptized Catholic) were expelled by royal decree.
-Although initial estimates of the number of Moriscos expelled such as those of Henri Lapeyre reach 300,000 moriscos (or 4% of the total Spanish population), the extent and severity of the expulsion has been increasingly challenged by modern historians.
+The open practice of Islam by Spain's significant Mudejar population was similarly outlawed.
+Furthermore, between 1609 and 1614, hundreds of thousands of Moriscos— (Muslims who had been baptized Catholic) were expelled by royal decree.
+Although initial estimates of the number of Moriscos expelled such as those of Henri Lapeyre reach 300,000 Moriscos (or 4 percent of the total Spanish population), the extent and severity of the initial expulsions have been challenged by some modern historians.
 Nevertheless, the eastern region of Valencia, where ethnic tensions were highest, was particularly affected by the expulsion, suffering economic collapse and depopulation of much of its territory.

-The Islamic legacy in Spain has been long lasting, and among many others, accounts for two of the eight masterpieces of Islamic architecture from around the world: the Alhambra of Granada and the Cordoba Mosque; the Palmeral of Elche is listed as a World Heritage Site due to its uniqueness.
+Spain's Islamic legacy has endured, and among many others, accounts for two of the eight masterpieces of Islamic architecture from around the world: the Alhambra of Granada and the Cordoba Mosque; the Palmeral of Elche is listed as a World Heritage Site due to its uniqueness.

 Those who avoided expulsion or who managed to return to Spain merged into the dominant culture.
 The last mass prosecution against Moriscos for crypto-Islamic practices took place in Granada in 1727, with most of those convicted receiving relatively light sentences.
 By the end of the 18th century, Indigenous Islam and Morisco identity were considered to have been extinguished in Spain.